← Blog |

 1,200 kcal plans fail more often than any other calorie level.
 Not because the number is wrong, but because coaches apply it to the wrong clients or skip the safeguards that make it work.

 Skimping on protein.
-Some 1,200 kcal templates online pack in carbs and fat but hit only 50–60g of protein.
+Templates online often pack carbs and fat but hit only 50-60g of protein.
 At this calorie level, muscle loss is already a risk.
 Cutting protein makes it a certainty.
-This plan targets 112g to keep lean mass intact.
+This plan targets 111g to defend lean mass.

 Running it indefinitely.
-A 1,200 kcal plan is a phase, not a lifestyle.
-After 6–8 weeks, metabolic adaptation reduces its effectiveness and the client's energy, mood, and recovery all suffer.
-Plan the transition to a higher calorie level before day one.
+1,200 kcal is a phase, not a lifestyle.
+After 6-8 weeks, metabolic adaptation reduces effectiveness, and the client's energy, mood, and recovery all suffer.
+Plan the transition to 1,500 kcal before day one.

 Frequently Asked Questions

-Can I white-label this 1,200 calorie template for my coaching brand?
+Can I customize this 1,200 calorie template for my coaching brand?

 Looking for more templates?
 Browse our complete collection of free meal plan templates covering weight loss, muscle gain, cutting, vegetarian, and athletes.